Enhanced Superconducting Diode Effect in the Asymmetric Hatsugai-Kohmoto Model: Low-energy theory

 A metal with an asymmetric band structure, when proximitized by a superconductor, can exhibit a finite and potentially perfect SDE \citep{hosur2022equilibrium}.
 The flow of a supercurrent confers a finite momentum $q$ to the Cooper pairs, leading to a suppression of the superconducting gap.
 Since the supercurrent density scales with $q$, the critical current is ultimately set by the condition for the superconducting energy spectrum (the eigenvalues of the BdG Hamiltonian) to become gapless.

 \titlespacing*{\section}{0pt}{1cm}{0.5cm}

 {\red{In our system, as shown in Fig.~\ref{hkband0}(b), the HK interaction splits the band into two subbands with energies $\xi_k$ and $\xi_k + U$, respectively.
 At low temperatures, only electronic states near the Fermi level are relevant for forming Cooper pairs.
 This corresponds to the singlet pairing between electrons indicated by the red points (for the $\xi_k+U$ subband) and the pink stars (for the $\xi_k$ subband) in Fig.~\ref{hkband0}(b).
-When the Cooper pairs carry a finite center-of-mass momentum $q$, the combined effects of this finite-$q$ pairing and the HK-induced band reconstruction produce two distinct superconducting energy spectra, $E_n(k,q)$ and $E'_n(k,q)$, within the BdG formalism.
-A key consequence is that these spectra become gapless at inequivalent critical momenta, $q_{c}^+$ and $q_{c}^-$, for the two subbands.
+When the Cooper pairs carry a finite center-of-mass momentum $q$, the combined effects of this finite-$q$ pairing and the HK-induced band reconstruction produce two distinct superconducting energy spectra within the BdG formalism: {\bluee{$E_n(k,q)$, which has a superconducting gap near Fermi momenta $k_{F\pm}^{(1)}$, and $E'_n(k,q)$, with a superconducting gap near Fermi momenta $k_{F\pm}^{(2)}$.}} A key consequence is that these spectra become gapless at inequivalent critical momenta, $q_{c}^+$ and $q_{c}^-$, for the two subbands.
 Since the supercurrent is proportional to $q$ for small momenta, this asymmetry directly results in different critical supercurrents for the two current directions, thereby generating the SDE.}}

 As shown in Fig.~\ref{delta}, for $U=0$ the energy spectra close symmetrically at $q_c^\pm= \pm 0.1$.
-In stark contrast, for $U \neq 0$, the spectra close at two inequivalent momenta: $q_{c}^{-} = -0.04$ for the $E'_n$ branch and $q_{c}^{+} = 0.08$ for the $E_n$ branch, resulting in a pronounced asymmetry $q_{c}^{-} \neq |q_{c}^{+}|$.
+In stark contrast, for $U \neq 0$, the spectra close at two inequivalent momenta: {\bluee{$q_{c}^{-} = -0.04$ for the $E_n$ branch and $q_{c}^{+} = 0.08$ for the $E'_n$ branch}}, resulting in a pronounced asymmetry $q_{c}^{-} \neq |q_{c}^{+}|$.
 Given that the supercurrent is approximately proportional to $q$, this asymmetry in the spectral closing points directly implies a mismatch between the critical currents for opposing directions, thereby realizing nonreciprocal supercurrent transport---the hallmark of the SDE.

 To quantify this asymmetry, {\blue{we build on the property that the supercurrent is often proportional to q, at least for small q around the equilibrum value.}} Thus, we define a parameter $\delta = \left| ( q_c^{+} - |q_c^{-}| ) / ( q_c^{+} + |q_c^{-}| ) \right|$ to characterize the disparity in critical currents.
 As shown in Fig.~\ref{eta}(a), $\delta$ captures the qualitative trend of the diode efficiency $\eta$, a detailed calculation of which is presented in the following section.